 Diabetes Canada recommends Canadians:

-Limit intake of sugar sweetened beverages (SSB) and drink water in its place.
+- limit intake of sugar sweetened beverages (SSB) and drink water in their place; and

 Diabetes Canada recommends that:

-Recreational events, schools, recreation facilities, and government spaces provide free water for consumption.
+- recreational events, schools, recreation facilities, and government spaces provide free water for consumption; and

 Diabetes Canada, recognizing its responsibility as a health leader and employer will:

-Not partner with companies whose products are harmful to health and/or linked to the development or risk of diabetes, consistent with Diabetes Canada’s corporate partnership policy.
+- not partner with companies whose products are harmful to health and/or linked to the development or risk of diabetes, consistent with Diabetes Canada’s corporate partnership policy; and

 Why is consumption of sugars important to Diabetes Canada?